Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Introduction

-In a laboratory experiment, in which a wavemaker oscillates at frequency $\omega_0$, the water surface is forced to oscillate primarily at the frequency $\omega_0$.
-The wavelength and wavenumber will be determined by the dispersion relation.
-If the wavemaker also puts in non-zero mechanical energy at the $n$th harmonic frequency, $n\omega_0$, then there will be free waves with frequency, $n\omega_0$; the wavenumbers will satisfy the dispersion relation.
-If there were no mechanical motion at frequency $n\omega_0$, then the $n$th harmonic would exist only through weak nonlinearity as a forced wave.
-Its wavenumber would be $n k_0$, where $k_0$ is the wavenumber of the dominant mode.
-These forced harmonics would then have the same phase speed as the dominant mode, and so would be phase-locked to the dominant mode.
-We refer to these comparisons as ``indirect'' comparisons because the prediction of the amplitudes of the second harmonic band is bound to the measured amplitudes of the first harmonic band.
+Although the main goal of this work is to determine the validity of NLS-type predictions for the evolution of the second harmonic band, it also touches on the free wave versus forced wave question.
+In a laboratory experiment in which a wavemaker oscillates at frequency $\omega_0$, the water surface is forced to oscillate primarily at the frequency $\omega_0$.
+The corresponding wavenumber, $k_0$, is determined by the deep-water dispersion relation

+where $g$ and $\Gamma$ represent the acceleration due to gravity and the coefficient of kinematic surface tension respectively.
+Flick \& Guza~\cite{Flick} discussed how a mechanical wavemaker is a dynamical system so that when it oscillates at a prescribed frequency, it will also put some nonzero energy in the harmonics no matter how precise the control system.
+If the wavemaker puts in non-zero mechanical energy at the $n$th harmonic frequency, $n\omega_0$, then there will also be waves with frequency, $n\omega_0$.
+These ``free'' waves have wavenumbers that are determined by the dispersion relation.
+If there were no mechanical motion at frequency $n\omega_0$, then the $n$th harmonic would exist only through weak nonlinearity as a forced wave and its wavenumber would be $n k_0$, where $k_0$ is the wavenumber of the dominant mode.
+These forced harmonics would then have the same phase speed as the dominant mode, would be phase-locked to the dominant mode, and would not satisfy the dispersion relation.
+See for example, Dean \& Dalrymple \cite{DD} (pp.~170-185) for a discussion of wavemaker theory in general and free and forced waves in particular.